avrilcoghlan/vibriowatch/docs/source/haiti.rst

 Is H22 predicted to have plasmids?
 ----------------------------------

+Antimicrobial resistance genes can be carried on large plasmids in *Vibrio cholerae*, but such large plasmids are relatively rare.
-To find out whether the H22 isolate is predicted to carry plasmids, we can look at the "Plasmid Inc types" section of the genome report page for H22:
+To find out whether the H22 isolate is predicted to carry a plasmid, we can look at the "Plasmid Inc types" section of the genome report page for H22:

 .. image:: Picture123.png
   :width: 350